pallets/quart/docs/blog_tutorial.rst

 <https://docs.pytest.org/>`_ test framework rather than the stdlib
-unittest framework makes things easier still, and will be used here. pytest and pytest-asyncio (as required to test asyncio code) can be installed using pip,
+unittest framework makes things easier still, and will be used here. pytest and pytest-asyncio (as required to test asyncio code) can be installed using pipenv,

 .. code-block:: console

-    (venv) $ pip install pytest pytest-asyncio
+    (venv) $ pipenv install pytest pytest-asyncio

 A useful test would be to check that posts are created as expected, which means we need to test against the database.
 Fortunately pytest